juftin/homelab/docs/migrations.md

 ## 1.0.0

-The `1.0.0` release of the `homelab` project involved a key change to for any users already using the project.
-This change includes adding a `config` directory under each service directory.
-This changes the existing pattern of mouning the service directory directly into the container.
+The `1.0.0` release introduces a pivotal update for existing users of the homelab project.
+This update mandates the creation of a new config directory within each service directory, deviating from the previous approach of directly mounting the service directory into the container.
+This change is designed to enhance organization and management of service configurations.

 <details><summary>1.0.0 Migration</summary>
 <p>